Bachelor of Criminal Justice

 The Bachelor of Criminal Justice degree is designed for students who have already completed an applied associate's degree in a related area such as law enforcement, human services technology, corrections technology, or police administration.

 It offers students with technical education backgrounds an academic program to broaden their education, helping them qualify for careers in law enforcement administration, parole and probation, forensic science, adult and juvenile corrections, and police administration.
+This flexible online format allows you to pace your classes to fit your life and career.
+Prior college credits often transfer, allowing you to finish your degree more quickly.

 Ohio University is ranked the top college in Ohio for online education by onlinecolleges.com.